Tell me if this sounds familiar…

 My husband and I both have separate midsized closets.
 And then a door leads to the master bath.
 The bathroom is also kept uncluttered and simple, making getting ready in the morning a much more enjoyable and quick experience.

-Benefits of Having a Minimalist Master Bedroom
+Benefits of Having a Minimalist Primary Bedroom

 A serene calm space to unwind for the day – When you walk into your bedroom at night to go to sleep, you should feel calm and collected rather than frazzled by the piles or messes lying everywhere.